jmuehlig/perf-cpp/docs/sampling.md

 ```

 ## What can be Recorded and how to Access the Data?
-Before starting, the sampler need to be instructed what data should be recorded, for example:
+Prior to activation, the sampler must be configured to specify the data to be recorded.
+For instance:

 ```cpp
 sampler.values()
     .time(true)
     .instruction_pointer(true);
 ```

-This includes the **timestamp** and **instruction pointer** into the sample record.
+This specific configuration captures both the *timestamp* and *instruction pointer* within the sample record.
-After sampling and retrieving the results, the recorded fields can be accessed by
+Upon completing the sampling and retrieving the results, the recorded fields can be accessed as follows:

 ```cpp
 for (const auto& sample_record : sampler.results()) {
     const auto timestamp = sample_record.time().value();